kristinamacekovic/rails-ticket-app/README.md

 ### Seeding the database
-The DB is seeded with fake data using the Faker gem (details in `seeds.rb`)
+The DB is seeded with fake data using the Faker gem (details in `seeds.rb`) with:
 - 22 tickets
   - 20 that have departure date within 60 days from now (from the day of writing, 2020-06-02)
   - 1 whose departure is 2 minutes from now